Do you care about animals?

-If so, a career with our Cruelty Investigations Division might be for you.
+If so, a career with our Cruelty Investigations Department might be for you.

 We’re currently seeking solid applicants for our field investigator position.

 The companies and people who own these facilities don’t want consumers to see what they’re doing or how they’re doing it—which is exactly why our field investigator position exists.